 - Best for instant cash: Qmee (no minimum payout)

-- Best for high-paying surveys: Prolific
+- Best for high-paying surveys: Prolific and Testing Time

 - Best all-rounders: Swagbucks & Ipsos iSay